 When you start testing frequently, having the ability to compare changes or interpret any trend is also important in helping your team make informed decisions faster.
 When building your own load testing solution, these abilities are often forgotten.
 Most open-source load testing tools cannot compare different tests or analyze trends over time.

-Testing is no longer an isolated QA activity.
-Today, delivering a first-class user experience is a team effort across the entire engineering organization.
-Your testing solution is the central point for everyone participating in the testing.
-And to build confidence in the testing, the solution must accommodate the different roles in your organization.
+Today, testing is no longer an isolated QA activity, and delivering a first-class user experience is a team effort across the entire engineering organization.
+Your testing solution is the central point for everyone participating in the testing process.
+And to build confidence in your testing process, the solution must accommodate the different roles in your organization.

 For example, your management team likely requires reports and a holistic view of your testing, and engineers will need to drill into the data.
 Developers usually demand a powerful scripting language, while non-coders want to launch faster tests using intuitive UI.